 3. A History degree is an investment in your future

 If studied at an esteemed university, a degree in History can be an impressive and attractive feature on a CV.
 As seen on our History Subject Table, Graduate Prospects in the Top 10 UK universities for History are generally high.

 4. Combined Courses

 Like many degrees, History can be easily combined with a number of other subjects.
-From History & Mathematics, to History & Music and even History & Chinese, the range of joint honours available is seemingly endless.
+From History and Mathematics, to History and Music and even History and Chinese, the range of joint honours available is seemingly endless.

 5. A degree in History encourages independence

 A degree in History endorses independence in young people.
 The typically few contact hours offered by a History degree enable students to lead their own inquiries into the past, while still offering the reassurance of a lecturer who can support and help develop potential theories or lines of thought.
 Knowledge is not just handed over at degree level; it requires hard work, and in a subject dominated by reading, students will develop self-sufficiency and become less dependent pupils.

 6. Studying History provides cultural awareness